DioxusLabs/docsite/docs-src/0.6/src/guide/component.md

 - When the `Props` change as determined by `PartialEq`
 - When a function like `signal.set()` or `signal.write()` calls `Scope.needs_update()`

 Unlike React, all Dioxus components are *memoized by default* meaning Dioxus will always compare `Props` before deciding to re-render your component.
+As an additional optimization, Dioxus only compares dynamic parts of your RSX.
+Elements that don't contain dynamic data won't be checked for changes.

 ## Composing Components